 by Mike Ratliff

-10 I rejoiced in the Lord greatly that now at length you have revived your concern for me.
-You were indeed concerned for me, but you had no opportunity.
-11 Not that I am speaking of being in need, for I have learned in whatever situation I am to be content.
-12 I know how to be brought low, and I know how to abound.
-In any and every circumstance, I have learned the secret of facing plenty and hunger, abundance and need.
-13 I can do all things through him who strengthens me.
-(Philippians 4:10-13 ESV)
+10 But I rejoiced in the Lord greatly, that now at last you have revived your concern for me; indeed, you were concerned before, but you lacked opportunity.
+11 Not that I speak from want, for I have learned to be content in whatever circumstances I am.
+12 I know how to get along with humble means, and I also know how to live in prosperity; in any and every circumstance I have learned the secret of being filled and going hungry, both of having abundance and suffering need.
+13 I can do all things through Him who strengthens me.
+Philippians 4:10-13 (NASB)

 When I see or hear so-called Christians speak of God prospering them because of their faith or see Pastors or “Evangelists” with their own private jets, huge homes and limousines there is a bad taste that forms in my mouth.
 From the birth of the Church until now there have been those professing to be Christians who are anything but.
 They major in minors while ignoring the major points of our faith.
 They take passages of scripture out of context to make it say that it supports their aberrant forms of Christian theology.
 The huge tragedy of this, of course, is how many blindly follow them thinking they are Christian, when they are nothing but False Teachers who love money.
 Money is their idol and as we have seen in earlier posts, idolatry always leads to spiritual blindness.